ananquay15x9/ScanMystique/README.md

     - Click the "Start Scan" button.
 The tool will display a comprehensive reoprt including detected operating systems, open ports, and service versions.

 4. **Stay Legal and Ethical:**
-    - Ensure that you ahev the right to scan the specified targets, and always adhere to legal and ethical guidelines.
+    - Ensure that you have the right to scan the specified targets, and always adhere to legal and ethical guidelines.
 Unauthorized scanning of networks is illegal and unethical.

 ## Contributing 🤝